How to design the perfect kid’s bedroom

 Invest in super-childish furniture at your own peril

 Similar to the childish colour schemes, that race car or bed with slide may not always be to your child’s taste as they get older.
-So ask yourself before you invest in it, ask yourself if you think your child will still be love it a few years down the road, or will they become a bit embarrassed by it when they have friends come for sleepovers.
+So before you invest in it, ask yourself if you think your child will still be love it a few years down the road, or will they become a bit embarrassed by it when they have friends come for sleepovers.

 If you do go for a bed or other item of furniture specifically marketed to children, check the quality of its manufacture.
 They can be cheaply knocked together and may not last all that long.
 A better solution might to be pick up a simple wooden bed perhaps with a slide out bed beneath for sleepovers as seen in the picture above.